 The optimal age to stop screening is not known.
 Health economic research is needed to determine whether the benefits of iFOBT screening or colonoscopy screening beyond age 74 years outweigh the inherent risks.
-Further research is needed, either observational studies or health economic research, to determine whether the youngest age of colorectal cancer diagnosis should be used as an indicator of the age to begin screening unaffected relatives.
+Further research is needed, such as observational studies and health economic research, to determine whether the youngest age of colorectal cancer diagnosis should be used as an indicator of the age to begin screening unaffected relatives.
 Previous guidelines have recommended screening 10 years younger than the age of the youngest relative at colorectal cancer diagnosis, but there is no evidence available to support this recommendation.

 Only a small number of studies examined the performance of colorectal cancer screening before age 50.
-Guidance presented here are based on the few studies that provide sensitivity estimates for colorectal cancer for those younger than age 50 that are similar to sensitivity estimates for ages 50 and over.^[5]
+Guidance presented here is based on the few studies that provide sensitivity estimates for colorectal cancer for those younger than age 50 that are similar to sensitivity estimates for ages 50 and over.
+[5][31]